-You can replace the siren blast of cortisol with serotonin, dopamine, and oxytocin.
-Here’s how to build a new safety circuit to divert your electricity in a moment of anxiety.
+This workbook helps you replace the siren blast of cortisol with happy chemicals.
+You will learn to build a new circuit to shift to good feelings in a moment of anxiety.
 Nothing is wrong with you!
 Your brain is doing the job it evolved for: promoting your survival.
 It defines survival in a quirky way, alas, but you have the power to rewire it.

 The mammal brain scans constantly for threats.